 Things to note:

-- Corrosive waste (e.g. bleach) that does not exhibit any other hazards must be neutralized to an acceptable pH range (6-10) before going down the drain.
+• Corrosive waste (e.g. bleach) that does not exhibit any other hazards must be safely neutralized to an acceptable pH range (6-10) before sink disposal.